ost-ing/dac8568/README.md

 dac.set_voltage(dac8568::Channel::A, voltage).unwrap();

 // Alternatively, you can maintain ownership of the SPI and SYNC if you need to use
-// asynchronous communication such as Interrupts and/or DMA let (spi, sync) = dac.release();
+// asynchronous communication such as Interrupts and/or DMA. let (spi, sync) = dac.release();
 // And then access the desired message directly let message = dac8568::Message::get_voltage_message(dac8568::Channel::A, voltage, false);